Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Examples of necessary forms, if applicable:

-No. The Huber Heights Ordinance requires you to have at least 90% of your Huber Heights tax paid in by December 15th of the current year.
+No. The Huber Heights Ordinance requires you to have at least 90% of your Huber Heights tax paid in by January 15th of the next year.
 This can be paid through withholdings and/or quarterly estimated payments.
-If you do not have at least 90% of your current year’s tax (or an amount equal to 100% of your prior year’s tax) paid by December 15th, you will be charged an underpayment of estimated tax penalty.
+If you do not have at least 90% of your current year’s tax (or an amount equal to 100% of your prior year’s tax) paid by January 15th, you will be charged an underpayment of estimated tax penalty.

 You are required to file a Huber Heights return for any portion of the year that you were a resident.
 Taxable income will be based on the income that you earned while a resident only (unless the income was earned within the City of Huber Heights, in which case it is fully taxable).
 You must attach documentation of your part year income (such as a pay stub closest to the date that you moved in or out).
 View the individual taxes page.